Hikagejuunin/Loki/README.txt

 --OTHER SETTINGS
 "vt nt" - toggles if autosnap will wait to snap when tree is down

+"lhelp" - will print a summary of system commands

 Don’t be afraid to reach out if you have any questions!

 🐍 Happy stabbing

 ]]--